Features and Benefits

 The ADuM4137 provides a Miller clamp control signal for the external metal-oxide semiconductor field effect transistor (MOSFET) to provide robust IGBT turn off with a single rail supply when the gate voltage drops below 2.0 V (typical) and above GND2.
 Operation with unipolar secondary supplies is possible, with or without the Miller clamp operation.

-A low gate voltage detection circuit can trigger a fault if the gate voltage does not go above the internal threshold (VDVL) within the time allowed from turn on (tDVL).
+A low gate voltage detection circuit can trigger a fault if the gate voltage does not go above the internal threshold (VVL) within the time allowed from turn on (tDVL).
 This circuit allows detection of IGBT device failures that exhibit gate shorts or other causes of weak drive.

 The secondary falling UVLO is set to 11.24 V (typical) for common IGBT two-level plateau voltage levels.